You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Suffering ends when perception shifts from fear and judgment to love and compassion.

-All thoughts, actions, emotions and expressions arise from one of two places:
+All thoughts, emotions and expressions are either

 People express only love or a call for love — including you.